atimpone/aws-foundation-journey/1-dev-environments/2-6-create-team-dev-environments.md

 ---

-## 4. Initialize the New AWS Account System Users
+## 4. Initialize AWS Account System Users

 When each new development team AWS account is created, follow these steps to initialize the AWS account's AWS SSO user and root user to align with security best practices.